Monday, January 12, 2009

-The church world is replete with such examples.
-I remember well the so called, third generation rule, so relentlessly pounded into me and my peers while in Bible College: by the third generation, the descendants of a revival have lost touch with its experience and do not share the passion or drive for its distinctives that the revived generation had.
-Between the founders and the third generation drift set in.
-We actually see the reality within one generation, but by the third, it is so unmistakably clear as to be unmistakeable.
+I remember well the so called, third generation rule I first learned of in Bible College: by the third generation, the descendants of a revival have lost touch with its experience and do not share the passion or drive for its distinctives that the revived generation had.
+Between the founders and the third generation drift sets in.
+I think we actually see this reality even within one generation, but by the third, it is so unmistakably clear as to be unmistakeable.

-Given the proven nature of mankind, even supposedly Christian mankind, I'm puzzled by those who rely on church history to boost their notions of what was a more pristine, and therefore more authoritative, approach to doctrine and practice.
-The problem with that approach is that it ignores the reality of what we see before our own eyes, regardless of how far we've lived from the good old days: humans drift, quickly from the original visions of founding shepherds.
+Given this proven human trait, I'm puzzled by those who rely on church history to boost their notions of what was a more pristine, and therefore more authoritative, approach to doctrine and practice.
+They reason that those who lived closer to the first generation must have had a better grasp on the original than those further removed in time.
+The problem with that approach is that it ignores the reality of what we see before our own eyes-- humans drift, and rather quickly from the original visions of founding leaders.

 2 comments: